EliGilmour/Eli-1/_posts/2023-01-11-Gradingsection2.md

 4: I would give this submission a 0 on this row because

-5: I would give this submission a 1 on this row because
+5: I would give this submission a 1 on this row because the written response includes code segments of a student developed program that has sequencing and iteration, etc ...

-6: I would give this submission a 1 on this row because
+6: I would give this submission a 1 on this row because The response describes two calls to the procedure with different arguments that lead to different results from the procedure.
+Also it describes the conditions that being tested by each call to the procedure.